 Update Resume and Portfolio:

-- Customize your resume to highlight your technical and computer skills (e.g., Python, JavaScript, SQL) and key projects.
+- Refine your resume to highlight your technical and computer skills (e.g., Python, JavaScript, SQL) and key projects.

-- Create or update an online portfolio (GitHub, personal website) to showcase coding skills, projects, and contributions.
+- Create or update an online portfolio (GitHub, personal website) so your projects and code are easy to find and look good.

 Week 3-4